-The Division of Diversity and Community Engagement (DDCE) works with a broad range of student, faculty, staff, and community constituents to make the University of Texas at Austin a national model for diversity in higher education.
+The Division of Diversity and Community Engagement (DDCE) works with a broad range of student, faculty, staff, and community constituents to make the University of Texas at Austin a national model for diversity and community engagement in higher education.
 The division strives to create an inclusive community on campus that fosters an open and robust learning environment that supports all students, faculty, and staff.
+It also works to help the University meet its mission of service and create pathways for success for underserved students throughout the state.